How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Scar Management

-Additionally, during the first consultation, he advises patients about postoperative care to enhance wound healing and scar outcomes.
-This will lead to desired results.
-Active management of scarring will allow the patient to be more satisfied with their surgical results.
+Additionally, during the first consultation, he advises patients about postoperative care to promote wound healing and scar outcomes.

 7. Post-Operative Considerations